 I recently shared a winning use case for Office 365.
-Within this use case, I am using Flow to send beautifully formatted emails to our users.
+Within this use case, I am using a flow in Power Automate to send beautifully formatted emails to our users.
 Something like:

 Okay, maybe it’s not that beautiful, but it is colorful, has an image, and pops in comparison to black and white text only emails.

 Using the Rich Text Editor in the Email Action